- August 3, 2022

 The second webinar in the series, called “Making Leaders Risk Aware and Push to Reduce Risk,” took place on Wednesday, February 16, 2022.

-The third webinar, called “Building a Coalition of Food Safety Culture Champions Across Your Organization,” will take place on May 18, 2022, at 12:30-1:30 p.m.
-ET.
-The webinar will feature:
+The third webinar, called “Building a Coalition of Food Safety Culture Champions Across Your Organization,” took place on May 18, 2022.

 The New Era of Smarter Food Safety blueprint states that dramatic improvements in reducing the burden of foodborne illness cannot be made without doing more to influence the beliefs, attitudes, and, most importantly, the behaviors of people and the actions of organizations.